h15200/notes/systems-design.md

      IPs of virtual machines which is dynamic.
 May not need a consensus algo, but it's often used since the controller node is aware of all leader nodes and can easily locate them

+#### GeoHash

+- services like Yelp, Uber
+- splits the world into squares, then hashes
+- each additional append to the hash zooms in on more sub-squares
+- usually used via ElasticSearch, but sometimes with Postgres